 The educational institution can deviate from what the institution or the institutions themselves have stated in the curriculum if this is justified by exceptional circumstances.
 The various institutions must cooperate in order to have a homogenous dispensation policy.

 11 Approval

-This institutional part of the curriculum has been enacted and approved by Business Academy Aarhus on 1August 2014
+This institutional part of the curr August 1st, 2015 iculum has been enacted ar nd approved by Business Academy on Signature (name)

-Signature

-(name)